Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: Values of homomorphism numbers

-As $f_{D',D}$ is symmetric (see Corollary \ref{Co-e-symm}), by exchanging $D$ and $D'$ we get another, possibly better upper bound of it.
+As $f_{D',D}$ is symmetric (see Corollary \ref{Co-e-symm}), by interchanging $D$ and $D'$ we get another, possibly better upper bound of it.
 For example, if either $D$ or $D'$ is ordinary, in this way we get that $f_{D',D}=0$, which is easily verified directly.
-Before proving Theorem \ref{Th-fDE-upper} we deduce some corollaries.
+Before proving Theorem \ref{Th-fDE-upper} we deduce some corollaries of it.

 \begin{Cor} The following inequalities hold

 \end{Cor}

 \begin{proof} This is elementary and left to the reader. \end{proof}